soulwing/docker-wildfly10/README.md

 ### `WILDFLY_HA`

 When set to `true`, Wildfly is run using the `standalone-ha.xml` configuration as the base which is subsequently configured.
+See [HA-Specific Configuration](#ha-specific-configuration) below for tips on how to specify HA configuration that can be easily omitted when not running in HA mode.

 ### `WILDFLY_BIND_INTERFACE`